90+ AI Design Patterns to Avoid: The Definitive List

 T11: No Font Feature Settings

-AI never enables OpenType features: ligatures, old-style figures, contextual alternates.
+AI never enables OpenType features — ligatures, old-style figures, contextual alternates.
 These are craft signals.

-Instead: Add font-feature-settings: "kern", "liga", "calt" to body text and "ss01" or "ss02" stylistic sets if your font supports them.
+Instead: Add font-feature-settings: "kern", "liga", "calt" to body text, and "ss01"/"ss02" stylistic sets where the font supports them.

 T12: All-Caps Without Tracking